Myroslav Ivan Lubachivsky

-Myroslav Ivan Lubachivsky (Мирослав Іван Любачівський; 24 June 1914, Dolyna, Austria-Hungary – 14 December 2000, Lviv, Ukraine), cardinal, was bishop of the Ukrainian Catholic Archeparchy of Philadelphia in the United States and from 1984 major archbishop of Lviv and head of the Ukrainian Greek Catholic Church (UGCC).
+Myroslav Ivan Lubachivsky (Мирослав Іван Любачівський; 24 June 1914 – 14 December 2000), cardinal, was bishop of the Ukrainian Catholic Archeparchy of Philadelphia in the United States and from 1984 major archbishop of Lviv and head of the Ukrainian Greek Catholic Church (UGCC).

 Life

-He was ordained a priest of the Archeparchy of Lviv in 1938 by Metropolitan Andrey Sheptytsky and then continued his doctoral studies in theology in Austria.
-After World War II, he was unable to return to Ukraine and emigrated to the United States, where he continued his pastoral work, first as a priest at St. Peter and Paul Church in Cleveland, Ohio, beginning in 1949, and then from 1968 as a teacher at the St. Josaphat Ukrainian Catholic Seminary in Washington.
-He also taught at St. Basil's College in Philadelphia and St. Basil's Academy in Stamford, Connecticut before being consecrated archbishop of Philadelphia in 1979.
+He was ordained a priest of the Archeparchy of Lviv in 1938 by Metropolitan Andrey Sheptytsky.
+He then continued his doctoral studies in theology in Austria.
+After World War II, he was unable to return to Ukraine and emigrated to the United States, where he continued his pastoral work, first as a priest at St. Peter and Paul Church in Cleveland, Ohio for almost 20 years, and then from 1968 as a teacher of languages at the St. Josaphat Ukrainian Catholic Seminary in Washington, St. Basil's College in Philadelphia and St. Basil's Academy in Stamford, Connecticut before being consecrated archbishop of Philadelphia in 1979.

 The Ukrainian Holy Synod elected Lubachivsky coadjutor to Cardinal Josyf Slipyj in 1979.
 Upon Cardinal Slipyj's death in 1984, he took over as head of the UGCC.
 In 1985, Pope John Paul II gave him the title of Cardinal Priest of S. Sofia a Via Boccea.

 Soviet authorities lifted the ban against the Church in 1989, and Lubachivsky along with other leadership of the UGCC officially returned to Lviv from exile on 30 March 1991.

 Lubachivsky is buried in St. George's Cathedral in Lviv.